How to Use Hyperlinks Properly?

-We should all know by now how to use hyperlinks properly, but do we?
-A well structured document with proper use of links enriches the user experience, provides better accessibility and is also great for SEO.
+A well-structured document with proper use of links enriches the user experience, provides better accessibility, and is also great for SEO.
 It makes the web richer.
 The link label should be as semantic as possible.
 Describing what you are linking to.
-TLDR: stop using “click here” and “read more” as link labels.

 Hyperlinks in Hypertext transferred with HTTP